Industry and Trends |

 Now, with the outlook for 2023 and beyond unclear, business owners, managers, engineers and technologists are looking to this data for insights into where to put investment funding.

-Economic Uncertainty Defining 2023
+Economic uncertainty defining 2023

 Investment in automation is a vote of confidence in the future, but when future demand and growth are hard to predict, as is the case today, industry leaders become more cautious about where to invest.
 Two recent reports, one from research and business advisory specialists Forrester, and the other a survey commissioned by Visual Components, provide depth and color to this outlook.